Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

 On line 15, we instantiate our :doc:`MPI Executor<../executor/mpi_executor>`.

 Registering an application is as easy as providing the full file-path and giving it a memorable name.
-This Executor will later be retrieved within our simulation function to launch the registered app.
+This Executor will later be used within our simulation function to launch the registered app.

 Next define the :ref:`sim_specs<datastruct-sim-specs>` and